waywardware/FFXIV-Tracker/README.md

 ## Development

 The core libraries used in this project are React, Redux, Redux-Api-Middleware, and Material UI.
-To keep package version consistency, please you `yarn`
+To keep package version consistency, please use `yarn`

 ### Requirements